NYPL/ami-preservation/docs/pages/resources/serviceNow_documentation.md

 #### Implications of Access Type

 - **External Access (Off-Site)**
    - Items shared externally will be subject to a copyright review by the Rights and Legal departments.
 Legal may require a permissions agreement to be issued to the external party, and requesters will be contacted by the Rights department with further instructions in these cases.
-Requests that are not approved for VIP status due to copyright issues should be submitted to the [Permissions Department](https://www.nypl.org/help/get-what-you-need/audio-video-files).
+Requests that are not approved for Priority status due to copyright issues should be submitted to the [Permissions Department](https://www.nypl.org/help/get-what-you-need/audio-video-files).

 - **On-Site Access**
-   - On-site access is generally simpler and does not require the additional steps of rights clearance or VIP approval.
+   - On-site access is generally simpler and does not require the additional steps of rights clearance or Priority approval.
 The requested files can be made available more quickly since they remain within the Library's controlled environment.

 ## When to Submit an MDR/DAR Form Yourself or When to Direct a Patron to the Permissions Team